cs396s24/Proj-Job-Training/README.md

-# Proj-Lalonde
-Impact of job training in the Lalonde dataset
+# Impact of job training in the Lalonde dataset